-Yes WAUPM.
-(Wa-pum) What an acronym.
-It stands for Western Association of University Publications Managers.
-We used to be PCPM (Pacific Coast Publications Managers).
-That’s almost as wordy and the acronym is not as much fun to say as WAUPM.
-We’re glad someone changed it.
+Yes AUSMM. (awe-some) What an acronym.
+It stands for Association of University Student Media Managers.
+We used to be PCPM (Pacific Coast Publications Managers, and then Western Association of University Publications Managers).
+Which are almost as wordy and the acronym is not as much fun to say as AUSMM.
+We’re glad we’ve changed it.
 Oh, and we’re not very Western, either.
 Look at our members and you’ll see we are fairly equally distributed by regions – East, Central and West.
-We considered dropping the “Western” part and just being AUPM, but old traditions die slowly.
 We’ve been together since 1945 and we’re rather attached to the name.

 BIGGER MAY NOT BE BETTER